mikehostetler/amplify/readme.md

-# Amplify, A jQuery Component Library
+# AmplifyJS, A jQuery Component Library

-Amplify is a set of components for data management and application communication.
+AmplifyJS is a set of components for data management and application communication.

-For more information or a distribution with minified files see the [Amplify site](http://amplifyjs.com).
+For more information or a distribution with minified files see the [AmplifyJS site](http://amplifyjs.com).

 ## Documentation

-Documentation is available online in the [Amplify API site](http://amplifyjs.com/api/request/) and it is also included in each  of the component directories.
+Documentation is available online in the [AmplifyJS API site](http://amplifyjs.com/api/request/) and it is also included in each  of the component directories.
 Documentation includes both usage information and examples.

 ## TestSwarm